MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

 However, you can use custom CSS and JavaScript code to automatically have the bot start the conversation when the bot loads.

-For example, you could have your bot say, "Hi, I’m Botty, a virtual agent" as soon as the bot loads.
+For example, you could have your bot say, "Hi, I'm Botty, a virtual agent" as soon as the bot loads.

 First, you'll need to deploy a custom canvas that includes arguments that trigger the greeting.
 By default, the custom canvas calls the default system greeting topic.
 You can, however, create a new topic to be used as the greeting, although you will need to divert the default system greeting topic to a new topic.